Mazda envisions the ideal state of after-sales service as illustrated in the following figure, aiming to provide the best possible package.

 - Optimal maintenance tailored to vehicles' usage status

-Mazda, together with dealerships, periodically checks the implementation status of the program using relevant indexes such as in-store operation surveys and customer satisfaction questionnaires.
+Mazda, together with dealerships, periodically checks the implementation status of the program using relevant indexes such as in-store operation surveys and CS*2 questionnaires.

 Each shop provides customers with appropriate suggestions regarding replacement parts, accessories, services, and other automotive matters in accordance with the period of vehicle ownership.